Phala-Network/dstack-mining-backend/README.md

    - Verify the socket file exists: `ls -l /opt/dstack/dstack-v05x/run/teepod.sock`
    - Ensure the Docker container has access to the socket (mount it as a volume)
    - Check socket permissions
+4. Ensure the dstack service is listened on 0.0.0.0 not just localhost

 ## License